ChARCOOL/graphql-prisma-auth-example/README.md

     - 3. Refresh and access tokens are taken from backend with graphql-request plugin
     - 4. Refresh token is stored as cookie and access token is stored in memory via redux
     - 5. When user visits protected route the access token gets renewed automatically and resaved

+  # Using react in frontend with redux for state managament and styled components